-- 1. Its name is known to TEL and it may be called by name. - 2.
-It has dedicated residency on swap storage established at system initialization or via DRSP. - 3.
+- 1. It has dedicated residency on swap storage established at system initialization or via DRSP. - 2.
 A single copy is shared by all requesting users.

 MEMORY LAYOUT

 The system makes full use of address mapping hardware, access protection, and write locks in allocating available physical core pages to users.
 Physical core pages are allocated to users at their request.
 Use of the map obviates the need for program relocation or physical moves.
 Full protection is provided for one user from another.
 All programs and the monitor itself are divided into procedure and data.
 The procedure area is protected by write-locks or access codes, or both, against inadvertent stores.